tinacms/rfcs/tinacms-open-authoring-implementation.md

 Provides function for requesting an auth code from Github's API, and exchanging it for an access token.

 ### open-authoring
 Provides base OpenAuthoringProvider component, which manages the state for if we are connected to Github / if fork exists.
+When we attempt to enter edit-mode, it first verifies that we are authenticated and have a valid fork, and if not we display a modal prompting to perform auth/fork actions.

 ## Implementation: